PX4/PX4-user_guide/en/advanced_config/parameter_reference.md

 </tr>
 <tr>
  <td><strong id="MPC_THR_CURVE">MPC_THR_CURVE</strong> (INT32)</td>
- <td>Thrust curve mapping in Stabilized Mode <p><strong>Comment:</strong> This parameter defines how the throttle stick input is mapped to collective thrust in Stabilized mode.
+ <td>Thrust curve in Manual Mode <p><strong>Comment:</strong> This parameter defines how the throttle stick input is mapped to commanded thrust in Manual/Stabilized flight mode.
 In case the default is used ('Rescale to hover thrust'), the stick input is linearly rescaled, such that a centered stick corresponds to the hover throttle (see MPC_THR_HOVER).
 Select 'No Rescale' to directly map the stick 1:1 to the output.
-This can be useful in case the hover thrust is very low and the default would lead to too much distortion (e.g. if hover thrust is set to 20%, then 80% of the upper thrust range is squeezed into the upper half of the stick range).
+This can be useful in case the hover thrust is very low and the default would lead to too much distortion (e.g. if hover thrust is set to 20%, 80% of the upper thrust range is squeezed into the upper half of the stick range).
 Note: In case MPC_THR_HOVER is set to 50%, the modes 0 and 1 are the same.</p> <strong>Values:</strong><ul>
 <li><strong>0:</strong> Rescale to hover thrust</li>

 <li><strong>1:</strong> No Rescale</li>